10 Snakes Which Are Pure Rainforest Spawn

 © Wikimedia commons user Simongsh – CC BY-SA 3.0

-Butterfly vipers measure 80-100cm and are a thick tank of a snake found mainly in central African rainforests, including Uganda, DRC and Rwanda.
-They’re the most fantastically coloured of the Bitis adder family, which has 18 members in sub-Saharan Africa.
-Puff adders are the most common but are far duller, mainly beige and black.
-That’s because they mainly inhabit more open areas next to foressts, like grassy overgrown game trails, while butterfly vipers prefer to lurk in the depths of the rainforest.
-Sailing down Congo rainforest rivers and scanning the rivershore is a way to spot them, although by doing this you might not notice the hungry Nile crocodile lunging at you from behind.
+Butterfly vipers measure 80-100cm, and are a thick tank of a snake found mainly in central Africa, including Uganda, DRC and Rwanda.
+They’re the most fantastically coloured of the Bitis adder group, which has 18 members in sub-Saharan Africa.
+That’s because rather than dry game trails, butterfly vipers are most likely to be found in thick, swarming rainforests.

-If you meet a butterfly viper while stumbling around, you’re quite likely to survive, as they’re a sluggish slow-moving snake.
-They won’t charge you down like a cobra, and the tangled rainforest foliage is too thick to do so anyway.
+The butterfly viper is a relatively sluggish snake, and will never charge you down like a cobra.
 The problem is their immense camouflage, which makes seeing them impossible.
 You’re likely to brush against, walk 1 metre from, or even step on a butterfly viper, which it won’t take kindly to, particularly given that you’re invading its personal rainforest domain, and not sticking to towns and cities.

 While more African locals have doubtlessly died without being recorded, butterfly viper bites have only caused one confirmed death, a 48 year old firefighter from Dayton, Ohio who kept one as a pet, and died in 2003.